 Full payment for tuition and room and board should be made by the middle of the term unless prearranged in the office.
 All payments shall be made in personal checks or US currencies.
 The tuition fee covers the cost of auditing courses and/or taking up to seven and one-half study hours per term.
-All study hours earned above 7 1⁄2 hours will be charged at the rate of \$30.00 per study hour.
+All study hours earned above 7 $\frac{1}{2}$ hours will be charged at the rate of \$30.00 per study hour.

 Contact the Institute office if ground transportation is needed from regional airports.
 Attempts will first be made to arrange transportation with nearby students.
-If needed, transportation will be provided by the institute at the rate of \$.50/mile.
-(MDT - \$90, BWI - \$120, IAD, DCA - \$115, PIT - \$150, PHI - \$190)
+If needed, transportation will be provided by the institute at the rate of \$.56/mile.
+(MDT - \$100, IAD, DCA - \$125, BWI - \$130, PIT - \$165) Airports are listed in order of preference.